EHTellefsen/N5ESMR-SIC-processing/README.md

 - Given N5EMSR only measures the horizontal channel, distinguishing multiyear-ice from lower sea ice concentration is ambiguious.

 A new filtering paradigm have therefore been implimented, and while doing so, bugs in the processing have been identified, and the code have been rewritten to simplify future processing.
-Furthermore, a scheme for correcting the multiyear ice ambiguity have been implimented called "local dynamical tiepoints" (LDTP).
-This takes the temporal stability of the local brightness temperature into account, and picks local tiepoints from this to predict the sea ice concentration.
+Furthermore, a scheme for correcting the multi year ice ambiguity have been implimented called "local dynamical tie points" (LDTP).
+This takes the temporal stability of the local brightness temperature into account, and picks local tie points from this to predict the sea ice concentration.

 ## Methods